 Where the revised contract value (following modification) now exceeds £250,000, a retrospective report must be submitted to the Fire Authority for their information.
-For any modifications to a contract that was originally awarded under the PCR 2015 or EU Tendering Regulations, advice must be obtained from Corporate Procurement.
+For any modifications to a contract that was originally awarded under the EU Tendering Regulations, advice must be obtained from Corporate Procurement.